BMG-Q: Localized Bipartite Match Graph Attention Q-Learning for Ride-Pooling Order Dispatch: BMG-Q: Effective, Scalable, and Robust Ride-Pooling Order Dispatch Framework

 However, during our implementation of GATDDQN into very large-scale system with thousands of agents, we find that training could potentially become unstable due to shift of dynamic graphs and agents' over-fitting to recent experience tuples \cite{jiang2018graph,liu2020multi,kullman2022dynamic,zhang2022dynamic}.
 To address with this issue, we propose and adopt two simple but effective techniques:

-{Firstly regarding the shift of dynamic graph in large systems, as all agents learn simultaneously within the environment, localized bipartite graph representations (such as number and states of neighboring agents) could change dramatically from one time window to another in the training phase.
+Firstly regarding the shift of dynamic graph in large systems, as all agents learn simultaneously within the environment, localized bipartite graph representations (such as number and states of neighboring agents) could change dramatically from one time window to another in the training phase.
 This spatial-temporal shift poses significant challenges for GNN encoding and learning~\cite{jiang2018graph,liu2020multi,zhang2022dynamic}.
 To mitigate this gap, we propose graph sampling strategy, which is implemented prior to inputting each agent's bipartite match graph into the GAT.
 The strategy first involves sampling a fixed number of agents when the number of agents in the bipartite match graph exceeds this predetermined threshold.
 For instance, if the fixed number is set to 30 neighboring cars, and a vehicle agent has 50 vehicle agents nearby, then the agent will only randomly consider 30 of them.
 Conversely, if the number of agents in the bipartite match graph is fewer than the fixed amount, we introduce dummy nodes to maintain a constant graph size.
 For example, if a vehicle has only 10 neighboring vehicle agents, we will add 20 dummy nodes (represented as zero vectors) to the bipartite graph.
 With this graph sampling strategy, the GAT aggregator at each decision epoch consistently considers and encodes a fixed bipartite graph topology of 30 nodes during training.
-This approach not only helps to stabilize the training and improve training efficiency by reducing the state space variability but also preserves the generality of the model, ensuring that the training remains effective across different scenarios.}
+This approach not only helps to stabilize the training and improve training efficiency by reducing the state space variability but also preserves the generality of the model, ensuring that the training remains effective across different scenarios.

-{Secondly}, to deal with the problem of over-fitting to recent experience tuples, we adopt gradient clipping to Equation (\ref{eq:DDQN update}) as in Equation (\ref{eq:Gradient Clipping}), where $||\cdot||_2$ stands for L-2 norm:
+Secondly, to deal with the problem of over-fitting to recent experience tuples, we adopt gradient clipping to Equation (\ref{eq:DDQN update}) as in Equation (\ref{eq:Gradient Clipping}), where $||\cdot||_2$ stands for L-2 norm:

-Similar to the policy improvement theorem proved in \cite{schulman2015trust,schulman2017proximal,peng2019advantage}, the gradient clipping enforces the agents to update the policy within a region so as to not over-fit to recent experience tuples and guarantee to improve its policy.
+The gradient clipping enforces the agents to update the policy within a region so as to not over-fit to recent experience tuples and guarantee to improve its policy.
 Through our further training and validation, we find that the two tricks not only help to stabilize the training process but also make the framework more robust to task variability and parameter change.